-We are extremely excited to have your student with us this year.
-We look forward to establishing a partnership with you so that we can ensure that your student is building an academic foundation for college, career and citizenship.
+We are extremely excited to have your student with us at V.D.S.
+We look forward to establish a partnership with you so that we can ensure that your student is building an academic foundation for college, career and citizenship.

 The Flying Doctors & CV Medical Volunteers host the Free Health Fair forFamilies without insurance.
 They provide free medical services such as; mammograms, Chiropractic services, physical therapy, dental and vision &hearing services.